benofbrown/darksouls/DSIII_Low_Death.md

 ## Phase II: Easy mode

 This phase is pretty easy as you're quite OP by this point, but there are a couple of points that can be quite tricky.
 It generally takes me around an hour and 45 minutes.
+The Raw Astora Sword +4 does 229 AR, and you should have 24 Vigour by now.
+Along with 9 upgraded Estus flasks it shouldn't be too hard.

 - Warp to *Tower on the High Wall*.
 - Empty the room where we got our sword of mobs, and get the *Cell Key*.